 A Multi-Instrument system consists of three layers (from front end to back end, as shown in the figure below): sensor layer, data acquisition hardware layer and virtual instrument software layer (i.e. Multi-Instrument).

 The data acquisition hardware layer contains the data acquisition hardware such as Virtins Technology's PC based USB Oscilloscopes, Spectrum Analyzers and Signal Generators, Virtins Technology's Real Time Analyzers, NI DAQmx cards, sound cards, etc. It scales, conditions and quantizes the electronic or electrical signals passed on by the sensor layer.
 Together with the sensor layer, it defines the measurement accuracy and precision of the Multi-Instrument system.
-This layer can also contain DAC hardware which converts the digial signal from the computer to analog signal in order to driver the actuators such as speakers in the sensor layer.
+This layer can also contain DAC hardware which converts the digial signal from the computer to analog signal in order to drive the actuators such as speakers in the sensor layer.

 The virtual instrument software layer is dominated by the Multi-Instrument software.
 It defines the functions and Graphical User Interfaces (GUI) of the Multi-Instrument system.